harshitgoel96/TKL-Case/README.md

 \- 2x M3 Standoffs are required for tilting feet.
 Usually 8-10mm would do.
 \- 17x 5mm M3 Flathead screws
 \- 13x M3 Flathead screws.
 Length should be between (Total thickness - 7)mm to (Total thickness - 12)mm

+#For GON
+\- ONLY MOUNTING PLATE HAS BEEN ADDED CURRENTLY
+\- This is just a mockup made by superimposing the PCB over the standard TKL Laout and shiffting the the Fn row to required distence